By Father Ryan Stenger.

 The Second Vatican Council taught that the Eucharist is the source and summit of the whole Christian life (Lumen Gentium, n.
 11).
 It is in the Eucharist that God lives among us — from him do our lives come and to him are our lives directed.
 He must indeed be the source and summit of our lives, as a Church, as a diocese, as parishes, as families, as individuals.
 But sometimes we lose sight of that.
 It seems so common to hear the Church spoken of as a sort of social service agency, which exists to run hospitals, and schools, and soup kitchens, but then for it to be forgotten that her primary purpose, the reason for all of her activity, is the worship of God.
 A parish, for example, can do all sorts of great things, but if it doesn’t draw its people closer to Christ in the Eucharist, then it has completely failed in its mission.
 And it is the same way in our individual lives.
 We can become so consumed with activity and busy-ness, even good and important and necessary things, that we lose sight of God living in our midst, that we sometimes even tell ourselves that we don’t have time to spend with him and worship him.
 Sometimes we look for our sustenance and satisfaction in other places; sometimes we direct our lives to other ends.

 But the Lord’s miraculous feeding of the five thousand reminds us that only he can truly feed us, only he can satisfy the restlessness of our hearts.
 May we never look for our happiness apart from him who lives with us always in the Eucharist, so that we might live at all times with him as the source and summit of all that we do.

-Father Ryan Stenger, J.C.L., is pastor, St. Joseph Parish, Camp Springs; judge, Diocesan Tribunal Office; and chaplain, Covington Latin School.
+Father Ryan Stenger, J.C.L., is pastor, St. Joseph Parish, Camp Springs; and judge, Diocesan Tribunal Office.